DamonMohammadbagher/NativePayload_ReverseShell/README.md

 # NativePayload_ReverseShell
 This is Simple C# Source code to Bypass almost "all" AVS, (kaspersky v19, Eset v12 v13 ,Trend-Micro v16, Comodo &amp; Windows Defender Bypassed via this method Very Simple)

-Note: it is "kind of Reverse shell", can you guess since When: this code Worked & Still Working... ?
+Note: it is "kind of Reverse shell", Can You Guess "Since When" : This Code Worked & Still Working... ?

     //// Step 1 (linux Side:192.168.56.1)   : nc -l -p 443